Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/sequence-diagrams.md

 # Sequence Diagrams
 ### Use Case 1 - Account Login
-A user wants to login into their account
+A user wants to login into their account.

 1. The user is presented with the login page.
 2. The user clicks the 'Login with Apple Account' button.